Louise Wallis

 Louise Wallis (born 1964) is an English DJ, singer, and writer who has campaigned for animal rights and veganism.
 She lived in London and now resides in South Wales.

 Early life

-Wallis was born in 1964, into a musical family in Birmingham, England.
+Wallis was born in 1964 into a musical family in Birmingham, England.
 She was raised by her mother and maternal grandparents.
-Her grandfather Syd had his own band, notorious in the post-war years for raucous all-night parties, and her great grandmother Kitty was a celebrated pianist who played pubs and clubs into her 90s.
+Her grandfather, Syd, had his own band, notorious in the post-war years for raucous all-night parties, and her great-grandmother Kitty was a celebrated pianist who played pubs and clubs into her 90s.

-At age six, Wallis acquired a step-father and a new brother; she also acquired a kitten, to soften the blow of a sudden move to Southampton.
-Four years later she gained a sister.
+At age six, Wallis acquired a stepfather and a new brother; she also acquired a kitten to soften the blow of a sudden move to Southampton.
+Four years later, she gained a sister.
 She sought solace in the company of animals, developing a particular passion for horses.
-By the age of 18 she was a fully-fledged animal activist and vegan.
+By the age of 18, she was a fully fledged animal activist and vegan.